mjirik/exsu/README.md

 Experiment support tools prepared for computer vision experiments.
 Output directory and spreadsheet file is managed by package.

+* Spreadsheet data and report images are stored into output directory
+* Images are reported according a selected severity
+* Common spreadseet containing complete history from all output directories can be produced
+* Version of particular python package can be reported in the spreadsheet
+* Repository status, git hash and dirty files can be reported in the spreadsheet

 ## Write spreadsheet data

 ```python